MicrosoftDocs/SpeechServicePrivatePreview/quickstart/organization-speech-model/README.md

-# Organization Speech Model (Private Preview) - Draft
+# Organization Speech Model (Private Preview) - Draft - Please Ignore

 Speech transcription is becoming a very demanding functionality for both consumer users and enterprise users.
 The use cases range from intelligence agent, intelligent meeting, connected car, call center transcription, dictation, and video indexing.
 The key success factor in industry is whether the application can provide high speech recognition accuracy, where the technical challenge is how to adapt the model to your enterprises and customers.
 This in turn depends on how much high-quality data is used to train the model and optimize the model toward the vocabulary of your enterprise and your scenarios.